bychwa/Naturale/Readme.md

 ```sh
 $ docker-compose up --build
 ```
-#### Npm
+#### Or Npm
 If you have npm already installed, just run the following command to build and install the application.
 ```sh
 $ npm run start
 ```

 ### Usage:
-To use the application, visit the site on http://localhost:80/ on any of your favorite web browser or rest client.
+To use the application, visit the site on [localhost:80](http://localhost:80) on any of your favorite web browser or rest client.

 ### Routes:
 ```yaml